The time that employees spend away from the computer is known as Idle Time or Passive Time.

 In the broader context of workforce analytics Idle Time tracking is one of many data points you can use to better understand how your workforce operates.

-Having an understanding of when your employees are most active on their computers is especially helpful when managing employees that work from home as you can see when they are the most involved in their tasks and when they are usually away from their computer.
+Having an understanding of when your employees are most active on their computers is especially helpful when managing employees who work from home as you can see when they are the most involved in their tasks and when they are usually away from their computers.

 The presence of Idle Time does not always mean that your employees are not working.